 Temporal logics are extensions of classical logic, with operators that deal with time.
-They have been used in a wide variety of areas within Computer Science and Artificial Intelligence, for example robotics [24], databases [26], hardware verification [13] and agent-based systems [21].
+They have been used in a wide variety of areas within Computer Science and Artificial Intelligence, for example robotics [27], databases [29], hardware verification [15] and agent-based systems [24].
 In particular, propositional temporal logics have been applied to:

-- the specification and verification of reactive (e.g. distributed or concurrent) systems [19]; - the synthesis of programs from temporal specifications [18, 20]; - the semantics of executable temporal logic [8, 9]; - algorithmic verification via model-checking [3, 12]; and - knowledge representation and reasoning [1, 6, 27].
+- the specification and verification of reactive (e.g. distributed or concurrent) systems [22]; - the synthesis of programs from temporal specifications [21, 23]; - the semantics of executable temporal logic [10, 11]; - algorithmic verification via model-checking [4,14]; and - knowledge representation and reasoning [1,8,30].

-In developing these techniques, temporal proof is often required, and we base our work on practical proof techniques for the clausal resolution method for temporal logic.
-The method is based on an intuitive clausal form, called SNF, comprising three main clause types and a small number of resolution rules [10].
-While the approach has been shown to be competitive [14, 15] using a prototype implementation of the method, we now aim at an even more efficient implementation.
+In developing these techniques, temporal proof is often required, and we base our work on practical proof techniques for the clausal resolution method for propositional linear-time temporal logic PLTL.
+The method is based on an intuitive clausal form, called SNF, comprising three main clause types and a small number of resolution rules [12].
+While the approach has been shown to be competitive [16,17] using a prototype implementation of the method, we now aim at an even more efficient implementation.
 This implementation, called TRP++, is the focus of this paper.